RunOpenCode/stencil-signal/README.md

 your Stencil components.
 Only requirement is to decorate `render()` method of your component with `@Preactive()` decorator and for each value change of signal/computed value used in your `render()` method, DOM will be updated.

+Why?
+Because we can!
+Do you need it?
+Well, probably not, Stencil already has a decent reactivity system.
+What we believe that Stencil is missing in terms of reactivity is better integration with [RxJS](https://rxjs.dev/) library.
+However, we have compiled some of our commonly used functions in experimental library [@runopencode/rx-stencil](https://github.com/RunOpenCode/rx-stencil) which you can use to tackle more advanced tasks.

 ## Example

 ```typescript jsx